Dr Guthrie's List D Schools, Edinburgh.

 After taking me downstairs to the headmaster's door,

-the night watchman and the headmaster, got into an argument.
+The night watchman and the headmaster then got into an argument.

 I was taken to a hospital in Edinburgh and had an x-ray.